munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 ```

 If the type system didn't yell at you, this program *would* be fine at runtime.
+All it does is call `Bark()` on every element in the array, and both Sparky and
+Fido do implement that method.
 So what's the deal?
-In this case, the program is *coincidentally* fine because
+In this case, the program is
-`speakAll()` is only reading from the slice.
-But what if we wrote:
+*coincidentally* fine because `speakAll()` is only reading from the slice.
+But
+what if we wrote:

 ```go
 type Tree struct {